How to Clean Silver and Save It from Tarnish Using Simple Pantry Ingredients

 - Add 1/4 cup baking soda and 2 teaspoons of kosher salt to the water and stir.
 You should see bubbles form.

-- Place silver pieces in the solution and mix gently so that pieces don’t ram into one another or the sides of the pan.
+- Mix the solution, then carefully place silver pieces into the pan, ensuring that the pieces don't ram into one another or the sides of the pan.

 - Let sit for up to 5 minutes.